-Although research on animal conformity is relatively recent, there is some evidence for conformity in several taxa from insects to great apes and in various contexts including foraging, song learning, problem solving tasks, tool use and mate choice (Tab.
+Although research on non-human animal conformity is relatively recent, there is some evidence for conformity in several taxa from insects to great apes and in various contexts including foraging, song learning, problem solving tasks, tool use and mate choice (Tab.
 1).
 Unfortunately, it appears that all these studies use very different kinds of definition of conformity ranging from a copy the majority rule, over Aschian conformity where a personal preference/behaviour is replaced by the majority preference/behaviour to Boyd & Richerson’s definition of conformist transmission.
 Thus, the field would benefit from clearer definition and consistent use of the terminology to allow for comparisons between species and studies.
 More generally, Tab.
-1 does not include the well-studied phenomena of herding or shoaling and other processes of aggregation (as for instance coloniality in birds, e.g., Siegel-Causey & Kharitonov, 1990; Buckley, 1997; Danchin & Wagner, 1997; Danchin, Boulinier & Massot, 1998; Dukas & Edelstein-Keshet, 1998; Rolland, Danchin & de Fraipont, 1998; Doligez et al., 1999; Barta & Giraldeau, 2001; Brown & Bomberger Brown, 2001; Serrano et al., 2001; Boulinier et al., 2002; Doligez, Danchin & Clobert, 2002; Eberhard, 2002; Doligez et al., 2003; Parejo et al., 2007; Varela, Danchin & Wagner, 2007) that are not usually called conformity, despite the fact that such processes can be envisioned as forms of conformity in space as long as they involve social learning, which was clearly suggested by several authors by both observational and experimental data (Doligez, Danchin & Clobert, 2002; Doligez et al., 2003; Parejo et al., 2007).
+1 does not include the well-studied phenomena of herding or shoaling and other processes of collective behaviour (as for instance coloniality in birds, e.g., Siegel-Causey & Kharitonov, 1990; Buckley, 1997; Danchin & Wagner, 1997; Danchin, Boulinier & Massot, 1998; Dukas & Edelstein-Keshet, 1998; Rolland, Danchin & de Fraipont, 1998; Doligez et al., 1999; Barta & Giraldeau, 2001; Brown & Bomberger Brown, 2001; Serrano et al., 2001; Boulinier et al., 2002; Doligez, Danchin & Clobert, 2002; Eberhard, 2002; Doligez et al., 2003; Parejo et al., 2007; Varela, Danchin & Wagner, 2007) that are not usually called conformity, despite the fact that such processes can be envisioned as forms of conformity in space as long as they involve social learning, which was clearly suggested by several authors by both observational and experimental data (Boulinier et al., 2002; Danchin, Boulinier & Massot, 1998; Doligez, Danchin & Clobert, 2002; Doligez et al., 2003; Parejo et al., 2007).